trunk-io/analytics-uploader/README.md

 # trunk-analytics-uploader

-Find tests that are flaky, understand the impact of each flaky test on developer productivity, and validate fixes to those tests.

 ## Usage

-Running this action will upload `junit.xml` files to a public endpoint using a provided binary (also available [here](https://trunk.io/releases/analytics-cli/latest)).
+Running this action will upload `junit.xml` files to Trunk CI Analytics.

 ### Example